-Eclipse Eye Damage Lasted A Lifetime For Some: Thousands Expected To Suffer Vision Problems
+Eclipse Eye Damage Lasted A Lifetime For Some: ‘Thousands’ Feared To Suffer Vision Problems

 Tomososki, who is excited about Monday’s total eclipse, will be outside for the event, but his plans are restricted to looking anywhere but up.
 He plans to “stand back and watch it get dark.”

-According to the Dayton Daily News, Dr. Amina Husain, with Premier Eye Surgeons offers up a warning based very much in reality.
+According to the Dayton Daily News, Dr. Amina Husain, with Premier Eye Surgeons, offers up a warning based very much in reality.
 Not wearing eye protection will cause vision problems, but even with protective eye gear you shouldn’t look too long at the solar eclipse, said Husain.
 This is not a time to take a chance with your eyes.
 According to Husain, “You can theoretically burn your retina and potentially go blind and that’s a big complication.”

 Emergency rooms across the country, especially those in the path of the totality of the eclipse, are gearing up for patients to walk in with eye problems.
 John Weimer is the vice president of emergency and trauma services with Kettering Health Network, which is a network with 10 emergency rooms.
 Their emergency services are “prepared to assess the severity of any eye injuries that happen during the event and also refer patients to their ophthalmologists in the network.”

 NASA-approved viewing glasses are recommended for those watching the solar eclipse.
 According to the Dayton Daily News, there’s about a minute during which the moon is completely blocking out the sun where it is safe to look up, but that is only in the areas that will experience the solar eclipse in its totality.
-The Dayton Daily News reports, “In some parts of the country, viewers can briefly look directly at the eclipse for about a minute while the moon crosses the sun.”
+The Dayton Daily News reports that “In some parts of the country, viewers can briefly look directly at the eclipse for about a minute while the moon crosses the sun.”
 This is only a small area of the country and in most places, there won’t be a time to look safely up at the eclipse.

 [Featured Image by S. Ruilk/Shutterstock]